learnk8s/learnk8s.io/src/deployLaravel/content.md

 From my own experience, once one has performed similar deployments a couple or more times, things start getting habitual and make a lot more sense.

 But our Kubernetes journey has only just begun.

-In future articles, we will walk through more real-life applications using storage volumes to persist state, and we will also learn how to deploy to Cloud providers such as Google's Cloud Platform.

-Until then, check out [these training courses](/training) to get up to speed and possibly even become a Certified Kubernetes Administrator (CKA).